Stability and Extension of Steady and Ranging Persistence: Steady and Ranging persistence for Hypergraphs

 \subsection{Hypergraph categories}

 Hypergraphs are generalization of graphs, where edges can connect more than two nodes.
 In this section, we propose a formalism for hypergraphs to fit our categorical framework.
 The definitions are similar to those used in~\cite{ouvrard-hypergraphs,dorfler-category-hypergraphs}.
-In particular, two hyperedges of a hypergraph can have the same underlying set of vertices.